hyphanet/website/content/pages/documentation-fr.md

 can't put up a newer version of your site and pretend it was you who did it.

 It works by using public-key cryptography so you can sign your site.
-Only the person with the secret key can add updated versions of your site to Freenet.
+Only the person with the secret key can add updated versions of your site to Hyphanet.

 Also the SSK consists of five parts: